zenml-io/zenml/docs/book/getting-started/zenml-pro/tenants.md

 ![Business logic-based tenant organization](../../.gitbook/assets/business-logic-tenants.png)

-Of course, both approaches can be mixed and matched.
+Of course, both approaches of organizing your tenants can be mixed and matched to create a structure that works best for you.

 ### Best Practices for Tenant Organization